joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 The goals / steps of this project are the following:
 * Use the Udacity provided simulator to collect data of good driving behavior
 * Build a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Train the model on an AWS GPU instance
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report